Dr Claire Walker

 Faculty of Arts, Business, Law and Economics

 Claire Walker studied at the University of Western Australia before being appointed to her first academic position at the University of Newcastle, Australia.
 She has been teaching history at the University of Adelaide since 2007.
 As an early modernist, Claire teaches courses on early modern European history, heresy and witchcraft, and medieval Europe.
-She researches the history of religion, society, politics, gender and material culture in 17th and 18th centuries, focusing in particular on exiled communities of English nuns in France and the Southern Netherlands and on the family of Samuel Wesley Senior.
-Claire is an experienced supervisor of postgraduate research students and she is currently the Associate Dean of Graduate Studies in the Faculty of Arts, Business, Law and Economics.
+She researches the history of religion, society, politics, gender, emotions and material culture in 17th and 18th centuries, focusing in particular on exiled communities of English nuns in France and the Southern Netherlands and on the family of Samuel Wesley Senior.
+Claire is an experienced supervisor of postgraduate research students and she is currently the postgraduate coordinator in the School of Historical and Classical Studies.

 Devotional Objects and Affective Spaces: The Materiality of Religious Exile in Early Modern English Convents